StanFlex: Module design and use

 Stanflex modules are constructed by Monberg & Thorsen.
 Each module is housed in a stainless steel container measuring 3 m in length, 3.5 m in width, and 2.5 m in height.
-Precision-machined flanges ensure that the module accurately mates up with connections for power, ventilation, communications, water, and data.
+Precision-machined flanges ensure that the module accurately mates up with connections for mounting, local area network, video, degaussing, interior communications, weapons fire control and cooling water.
 The weapon or system is mounted on the roof of the module, while the machinery, electronics, and supporting equipment are housed within.

 Modules are usually installed and replaced by a 15-ton capacity mobile crane.
 A module can be swapped out and replaced within half an hour, and after system testing completed, the ship is ready to deploy within a few hours.
 However, refresher training for the ship's crew will take significantly longer.
 Standardised consoles are fitted in the combat information centre: the console's role is defined by the software installed, which can be quickly replaced.
 The ease of installation and use is compared by naval personnel to another Danish product: Lego.